Behrouz Saffarian

-Behrouz Saffarian (بهروز صفاریان, born February 13, 1978) is an Iranian composer, arranger, and producer.
-Saffarian was named in the top ten in both the composer and arranger sections in the poll of the best Iranian pop music of 1991 by Taranehmah magazine.
-Saffarian activity dates back to 1997.
+Behrouz Saffarian (بهروز صفاریان; born February 13, 1978) is an Iranian composer, arranger, and producer.
+Saffarian was named in the top ten in both the composer and arranger sections in the poll of the best Iranian pop music of 2012 by Taranehmah magazine.
+Saffarian career dates back to 1997.

 Biography

 Behrouz Saffarian was born on February 13, 1978.
-He is the fourth and last child in the family.
+He is the youngest of four children.
 He has two brothers and a sister.
 His parents worked at the post office.
 Behrouz started playing the instrument for the first time at five and used the citadel of his brother, Behzad.
 His family did not allow him to play music as a child not to jeopardize his educational status.
 He was supposed to be sent a keyboard from Germany when he was 11 years old, but the customs officials of Mehrabad airport refused to deliver it to the Saffarian family.
 Guidance officials did not cooperate to clear this keyboard and Behrooz's dream instrument was returned to Germany.
 Finally, at the age of 13, he got a keyboard.
 He borrowed instruments from people with more advanced keyboards and made rhythms for them, and although he did not receive a salary, he was satisfied that he had access to new instruments.
 After middle school, he went to Bargh Conservatory, and after a few months, he achieved his dream and graduated from the music conservatory.